nating/cs-exams/assets/question-compilations/third-year/artificial-intelligence.md

 What is a binary decision diagram (BDD), and what does it mean to be ordered and reduced?

 ### 1g)
-Give an ordered and reduced tree.
+Give an ordered and reduced tree for the following Boolean expression...

 ### 1h)
 What is a Turing Machine and what does it have to do with (✝)?